-ACTIVITIES

-EXAMPLE INSIGHTS

-MOBILE MONEY PROVIDER ACTIONS
+MAPPING THE VARIOUS DIMENSIONS OF THE FARMER/ BUYER RELATIONSHIP UNDERSTANDING THE IMPACT OF THE MACRO-ENVIRONMENT

-Transactional data between farmers and buyers gives insight into the seasonality and frequency of procurement payments.
+EXAMPLE INSIGHTS Transactional data between farmers and buyers gives insight into the seasonality and frequency of procurement payments.

-Ensure that mobile

-money agents have

-sufficient liquidity

-withdrawals at the

-time of procurement

-to enable cash

-payments.

 Transactional data reveals the monetary value of single transactions and payment flows.

-Crops remain unsold as buyers refuse to honour governmentset farmgate prices.
+Crops remain unsold as buyers refuse to honour government- set farmgate prices.
 Regulatory and legal framework promotes a cooperative model for linking farmers to market.
+PROVIDER ACTIONS Ensure that mobile money agents have sufficient liquidity to enable cash withdrawals at the time of procurement payments.
 Assess whether mobile money account size and transaction limits can handle value chain payments.
 Delay development of last mile digital tool or shift to alternative value chain.
 Consider providing additional resources for digital literacy training for cooperatives.